An average population age of just 15 years means that Uganda is disproportionately young. 19.7% of people live below the

 What are the challenges?

-Civil conflict and the AIDS pandemic have left many children growing up without parental care.
+Civil conflict and the AIDS pandemic left many children growing up without parental care.
 Violence and corruption exacerbated existing poverty, and the fragile economy struggles with high inflation.
 The debilitating effects of malaria and HIV/AIDS have a huge impact on many families.
 There has been woefully inadequate government investment in schools, medical care and social welfare.

 How is Global Care helping children in poverty in Uganda?